 Some metals are more reactive than others.
-Students will investigate competition reactions of metals and determine a reactivity series of the four metals used
+Learners will investigate competition reactions of metals and determine a reactivity series of the four metals used

 In this experiment, a strip of metal is added to a solution of a compound of another metal.
-A more reactive metal displaces (pushes out) a less reactive metal from its compound.
+A more reactive metal will displace (push out) a less reactive metal from its compound.
 There are many ways of carrying out this series of reactions.
-The one described here uses a spotting tile but the same procedure could be adapted for use with test tubes.
-The advantages of the spotting tile method include:
+The one described here uses a spotting tile, but you can adapt the same procedure for use with test tubes.
+The spotting tile method has several advantages:

 Video support and linked resources